timnarr/kirby-imagex/README.md

   ],
 ];

-// Pass your options to the imagex snippet
+// Pass your options to the Imagex snippet
 <?php snippet('imagex', $options) ?>
 ```

 ## Cache
 Imagex will do some simple calculations per image, like calculating the height by the given width and ratio.
-Basically imagex get the srcset definition from the config file, calculate and set the height and output the final config.
+Basically Imagex get the srcset definition from the config file, calculate and set the height and output the final config.
 The result will be cached to reduce unnecessary calculations when you use the same combination of srcset-preset and ratio for other images.

 ## Performance Improvements for Critical Images
 Imagex provides features like Priority Hints for improving the loading times of critical images.

 ### With Priority Hints
 Imagex will set the priority hint `fetchpriority="high"` to critical images to get the browser to load it sooner.
-Imagex set this by default if you pass `'critical' => true` to the imagex snippet.
+Imagex set this by default if you pass `'critical' => true` to the Imagex snippet.
 Read more about [fetchpriority here](https://web.dev/articles/fetch-priority#the_fetchpriority_attribute).

 ## Why Order Matters?
 ### Format Order and Media Attribute